Irrelevant quoting at Groklaw

 Anyway, I think it not relevant to the whole issue the Groklaw article is about.

 This entry was posted on Thursday, April 3rd, 2008 at 11:26 and is filed under English, Internet, Opinion.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.